isdzulqor/cakcuk/README.md

 ## Getting Started
-Start using Cakcuk by [adding Cakcuk to your workspace](https://slack.com/oauth/v2/authorize?scope=incoming-webhook&client_id=1095838036384.1110123901042) directly.
+Start using Cakcuk by [adding Cakcuk to your workspace](https://cakcuk.io/api/cakcuk/add) directly.
 Or you can Provision your own Cakcuk.

 ### Provision your own Cakcuk
 To get started deploying Cakcuk by yourself, make sure you have created the slack app first to get the Slack app token.
 You can go to [Slack Apps](https://https://api.slack.com/apps) and create one if you haven't created your slack app.
+You also need to keep the verification token as well.
+It works for validation each request from Slack.
+Put those both tokens on your Cakcuk env just like on [this section](#some-ways-to-run-cakcuk-by-yourself).

 #### Needed Slack Scopes for your Cakcuk
   * app_mentions:read